-3.4 TAX LIABILITY
+3.2 TAX LIABILITY

-- 3.4.1 Work to be performed under this solicitation is a business activity taxable under HRS Chapter 237, and if applicable, taxable under HRS Chapter 238.
-Contractor is advised that they are liable for the Hawaii GET at the current 4.5% for sales made on Oahu, and at the 4% rate for the islands of Hawaii, Maui, Molokai, and Kauai.
-If, however, an Offeror is a person exempt by the HRS from paying the GET and therefore not liable for the taxes on this solicitation, Offeror shall state its tax exempt status and cite the HRS chapter or section allowing the exemption. - 3.4.2 Federal I.D.
-Number and Hawaii General Excise Tax License I.D.
+Work to be performed under this solicitation is subject to the provisions in Chapter 237 HRS, and if applicable, Chapter 238.
+Contractor is advised that Contractor is liable for the Hawai'i GET at the current rate of 4%, plus any applicable county surcharge, unless exempt by law.
+If Offeror is a person exempt by the HRS from paying the GET, and therefore not liable for the taxes on this solicitation, Offeror shall state its tax-exempt status and cite the HRS chapter or section allowing the exemption.

 Offeror shall submit its current Federal I.D.
-No. and Hawaii General Excise Tax License I.D. number in the space provided on Offer Form, page OF-1, thereby attesting that the Offeror is doing business in the State and that Offeror will pay such taxes on all sales made to the State.
+No. and Hawaii General Excise Tax License I.D. number in the space provided on Offer Form, page OF-1, thereby attesting that the Offeror is doing business in the State and that Offeror will pay such taxes on all business transaction in the State.

-3.5 PROPERTY OF STATE
+3.3 PROPERTY OF STATE

-All proposals become the property of the State of Hawaii.
+All proposals become the property of the State of Hawai'i.

-3.6 CONFIDENTIAL INFORMATION
+3.4 CONFIDENTIAL INFORMATION

-- 3.6.1 If an Offeror believes that any portion of a proposal, offer, specification, protest, or correspondence contains information that should be withheld from disclosure as confidential, then the Offeror shall inform the Procurement Officer named on the cover of this RFP in writing and provided with justification to support the Offeror's confidentiality claim.
-Price is not considered confidential and will not be withheld. - 3.6.2 An Offeror shall request in writing nondisclosure of information such as designated trade secrets or other proprietary data Offeror considers to be confidential.
+If an Offeror believes that any portion of a proposal, offer, specification, protest, or correspondence contains information that should be withheld from disclosure as confidential, then the Offeror shall inform the Procurement Officer named on the cover of this RFP in writing and provide with sufficient justification to support the Offeror's confidentiality claim.
+Price is not considered confidential and will not be withheld.

+An Offeror shall request in writing nondisclosure of information such as designated trade secrets or other proprietary data Offeror considers to be confidential.
 Such requests for nondisclosure shall accompany the proposal, be clearly marked, and shall be readily separable from the proposal in order to facilitate eventual public inspection of the non-confidential portion of the proposal.

-3.7 EXCEPTIONS
+3.5 EXCEPTIONS

-Should Offeror take any exception to the terms, conditions, specifications, or other requirements listed in the RFP, Offeror shall list such exceptions in this section of the Offeror's proposal.
+Should Offeror take any exception to the terms, conditions, specifications, or other requirements listed in the RFP, Offeror shall list such exceptions in the Exceptions section of the Offeror's proposal.
 Offeror shall reference the RFP section where exception is taken, a description of the exception taken, and the proposed alternative, if any.
 The State reserves the right to accept or not accept any exceptions.

-No exceptions to statutory requirements of the AG General Conditions shall be considered.
+No exceptions to statutory requirements of the General Conditions (Exhibit B) issued by the Department of the Attorney General shall be considered or incorporated into the Offeror's proposal or Contract.

-3.8 PROPOSAL OBJECTIVES
+3.6 PROPOSAL SUBMISSION REQUIREMENTS